Argentina: Stop the Chaco forest chainsaw massacre!

 Photomontage: A chainsaw before an aerial view of the Chaco forest The spread of industrial agriculture and logging is threatening the Chaco forest (© Initiativa Amotocodie + Dario Lo Presti/shutterstock.com - Collage RdR) A jaguar drinking from a stream The jaguar is on the verge of extinction in Argentina.
 Habitat loss and illegal hunting are the greatest threats (© Toby Hill)

 During his election campaign, Argentina’s President Milei brandished a chainsaw to symbolize his plans to cut the state down to size.
-Now the Chaco provincial legislature has taken Milei’s chainsaw message literally, passing a law that removes protection for hundreds of thousands of hectares of Chaco forest.
+Now the legislature of Chaco province has taken Milei’s chainsaw message literally, passing a law that removes protection for hundreds of thousands of hectares of Chaco forest.

 Call to action